-That Paris is what we carry, heavy with hope, until we step off the train, plane, bus or car that finally delivers us there for the first time, jet-lagged or rested, cranky or cranked-up.
-And create our own private Paris with that first step, a Paris that we will always have, as we begin our version of that beautiful friendship.
+That Paris is what we carry, heavy with anticipation, until we step off the train, plane, bus or car that finally delivers us there for the first time, jet-lagged or rested, cranky or cranked-up…. and begin creating our private Paris with that first step, a Paris that we will always have, our version of that beautiful friendship.

 The impetus for the above, which I began in late in 2011, was a yearning, an itch to be in Paris again.
 I scratched that itch over Memorial Day weekend (and checked off The French Open from my bucket list).
 Last night, I was able to finish the piece.